create3000/x_ite/docs/_posts/components/Layout/LayoutGroup.md

 The content of the LayoutGroup is clipped by the specified viewport.

+### SFBool [ ] **visible** TRUE

+Whether or not renderable content within this node is visually displayed.

+#### Hint

+- The visible field has no effect on animation behaviors, event passing or other non-visual characteristics.
+- Content must be visible to be collidable and to be pickable.

+### SFBool [ ] **bboxDisplay** FALSE

+Whether to display bounding box for associated geometry, aligned with world coordinates.

+#### Hint

+- The bounding box is displayed regardless of whether contained content is visible.

 ### SFVec3f [ ] **bboxSize** -1 -1 -1 <small>(-∞,∞)</small>

 Bounding box size is usually omitted, and can easily be calculated automatically by an X3D player at scene-loading time with minimal computational cost.
 Bounding box size can also be defined as an optional authoring hint that suggests an optimization or constraint.